GaziYucel/optimetaCitations/README.md

     │  |  ├─ Wikidata                # Classes for Wikidata.org
     |  |  |  ├─ DataModels           # Data models for this service, e.g. mappings
     │  |  |  ├─ Api.php              # Methods for connecting to their API
+    │  |  |  ├─ Constants.php        # Constants used in Api's, e.g. username, password
     │  |  |  ├─ Inbound.php          # Methods for retrieving data
     │  |  |  └─ Outbound.php         # Methods for depositing data
     |  |  ├─ ...
 Other services      # Other services follow the same structure
     |  |  ├─ ApiAbstract.php         # This class is used by service Api class
-    |  |  ├─ InboundAbstract.php     # This class is used by service Inbound class
-    |  |  └─ OutboundAbstract.php    # This class is used by service Outbound class
+    |  |  └─ ExecuteAbstract.php     # This class is used by service Inbound / Outbound classes
     │  ├─ FrontEnd                   # Classes for the front end, e.g. ArticleView
     │  ├─ Handlers                   # Handlers, e.g. Outbound, Inbound, API
     │  ├─ Helpers                    # Helper classes